Moral-Computing-Lab/hopp_mjs/README.md

     - peristimulus
         1. peristimulus_study.py applies the MJS to the TRs of each trial via dot-product.

-### external data
-    - ToDo!
 ### masks:
     - roi_masks contain the ROI masks for riverplots
     - talairach_atlas is used to create the mask for the occipital lobe (occ_talairach_nii.gz)
     - Fan* are the Brainnetome atlases (networks and ROIs)
     - moral_uniformity is the "moral" map from Neurosynth

-### weightmaps:
-    - external contains the PINES and VIDS biomarkers (signatures) for prediction analyses and riverplots (retaining positive values only _POS)
-    - mjs:
-    1. mjs_full.nii.gz is the unthresholded MJS neural signature (pattern)
-    2. mjs_bootstrap_thresh_n10000.nii.gz is the thresholded MJS pattern after 10k bootstrap iterations (predictions)
-    3. mjs_no_occ_weights.nii.gz is the MJS without the occipital lobe
-    4. mjs_ns_mask.nii.gz is the MJS trained only on voxels identified via the Neurosynth "moral" mask (see moral_uniformity in masks)